 Jonathon has worked in the public sector on community safety and enforcement programmes for the past 20 years with experience in with the Home Office and four London boroughs leading operational teams working to disrupt local drugs markets and combat violence.

-- Saffron Walden Town Council - Shire Ward (May 2019 Candidate)
+- Saffron Walden Town Council - Shire Ward (Councillor)

 Jonathon has been working in the field of community safety and enforcement for the past 20 years with experience in four London boroughs, initially in Hackney, leading an operational team for the council working closely with the police to disrupt local drugs markets.
 He is currently working for Croydon Council in the development of their violence reduction approach.